sam-aydlette/oscal-swiss-army-knife/README.md

 Valid commands:
 >roles

 The roles command lists the roles and responsibilities for the system.
+It is derived from the SSP.

 >components

-The components command lists the inventory components for the system.
+The components command lists the Inventory components for the system.
+It is derived from the SSP

 >poams

 The poams command lists the open POA&M items for the system.
+It is derived from the POA&M

 >activities

-The activities command lists the activities performed in the Security Assessment by the 3PAO.
+The activities command lists the activities to be performed by the 3PAO.
+It is derived from the SAP.

 REMINDER:  If you wish to use the poams command, you must use a valid OSCAL POAM file.
 For the components and roles command, use an OSCAL SSP file.
 For the activities command, use the OSCAL Assessment Plan file.
 The file type is distinguished by naming convention.

+### To Create New Commands
+To create new commands in the OSCAL Swiss Army Knife CLI, you must update the following files:
+- In "main.py" update the main function with a new command argument and import the command
+- In /commands directory create a new .py file with the script you want to execute
+- Place any documents in the docs folder that are required for the command to run